Who We Are.

 Executive Vice President and General Council

-As Director of Technology, Mr. Opperman leads the Aerospace Group for all programs at Orbital Research.
+As Director of Aero Products, Mr. Suren leads the Aerospace Group for all programs at Orbital Research.
 He currently manages a portfolio of guidance electronics, IMUs and Control Actuation System (CAS) technologies with application for precision guided air frames.
-He was recently selected to the National Armaments Consortium Ballistics Working Group Steering Committee.
-Mr. Opperman's experience in studying new alloys and materials has led to significant weight savings in Orbital’s CAS designs, and his knowledge of alternative manufacturing (Additive/Subtractive, injection mold, cast, different heat-treatments and tempering) has reduced cost and fabrication time/complexity.
+Mr. Suren's expertise lies in the development of Guidance, Navigation, Control, and electronic Fuzing algorithms for aerospace systems, especially in precision guided munitions in GPS-denied environments.
 His efforts have led to the implementation of live fire proven deployment mechanisms, and his efforts have enabled a unique mixture of aerodynamics and strength in critical projectile components.
-Mr. Opperman’s mechanical expertise has been a vital part of previous CAS testing for Orbital Research’s various programs.
-Mr. Opperman holds a BS in Mechanical Engineering from Case Western Reserve University as well as a MsEM from Case School of Engineering.
+Mr. Suren’s mechanical and mathematical expertise has been a vital part of previous CAS testing for Orbital Research’s various programs.
+Mr. Suren holds a BS in Mechanical Engineering from Case Western Reserve University as well as a MS in Aerospace Engineering-Autonomy and Controls from Purdue University's School of Aeronautics and Astronautics.